Date posted: 01/04/2022 8 min read

 Tax Practitioners Board outcomes

-“We have had a range of outcomes.
-Last year a member had his tax agent registration terminated by the TPB for four years and he was disqualified from applying for registration during that period,” she explains.
+“In 2021, a member had his tax agent registration terminated by the TPB for four years and he was disqualified from applying for registration during that period,” she explains.

-“Relevantly, the TPB found the member breached the code of professional conduct for tax agents, and that he was no longer a fit and proper person to act as a tax agent.
+“The TPB found the member breached the code of professional conduct for tax agents, and that he was no longer a fit and proper person to act as a tax agent.
 When this member was brought before CA ANZ’s Disciplinary Tribunal in relation to this and other matters, his CA ANZ membership was terminated.”

 “There’s a risk of reputational harm affecting your good standing with clients or employers.
 There’s the stress and disappointment of professional relationships potentially ending,” explains Dixon.
 “Sometimes clients will observe disciplinary sanctions of a member and decide to leave the practice, or it can have a bearing on current and future employment.”